briitogabriel/FloripaMaisTec/README.md

 </div>

 <div>
-  <h4>Feel free and explore the nested repositories to know more about each item.</h4>
+  <h4>Feel free and explore the nested folders to know more about each item.</h4>
 </div>